kellimargaret/Course-Roster-AJ/README.md

 Student Roster
 ==========

-By Phil Shannon && Deron Johnson, 23-Sep-2015
+By Phil Shannon && Kelli Sommerdyke, 23-Sep-2015

 Keep track of courses and the students that are in those classes.